 As I have mentioned above, I have written several blog articles on these topics, and there’s no reason to repeat the information.

-Are you wondering what the difference is between a Provisional and a Nonprovisional patent application?
+Are you wondering what the difference is between a Provisional and a Nonprovisional application for patents?
 Check out this article which goes through each and breaks it down.

-I have written an article on the key 13 steps on how to draft a provisional patent application from detailed descriptions, enablement, drawings, and filing papers.
+I have written an article on the key 13 steps regarding how to write a patent application – specifically a provisional patent application – from detailed descriptions, enablement, drawings, and filing papers.
 You can find the article titled “How to File a Provisional Patent Application” here.

 The 13 steps are outlined below for reference:

-- Step 5 – Description of Alternative Embodiments
+- Step 7: Think Out of The Box: All Feasible Alternative Embodiments

-Each of these steps will be vital to your understanding and diligence in drafting your patent application.
+Each of these steps will be vital to helping you grasp the fundamentals of how to write a patent application.
 So, get your pencil and a notepad, and open up the provisional patent application article and start taking notes.
 NOW!

 KEY: Remember, you do not have to file a provisional patent application.
 A provisional application’s main purpose is to: